jgome284/devcontainer-w-compose/README.md

 ![Operating System Information](imgs/osInfo.png)

-The `src` folder includes a python file, ``main.py``, that can be run to validate that the `cowsay` dependency included in our `.devcontainer/requirements.txt` file was added correctly.
+The `src` folder includes a python file, ``main.py``, that can be run to validate that the `cowsay` dependency included in our `requirements.txt` file was added correctly.

 To validate that requirements were installed correctly, run:
 ```sh